DaveT86/FirstProject/README.md

 A far easier way to make the effect of binder tabs would have been with images but I decided to try and do it with css, https://stackoverflow.com/questions/51295524/how-to-create-a-box-with-slanted-edges

 Researching best colour palettes to use on website food related https://jenndavid.com/colors-that-influence-food-sales-infographic/

+Google forms, the website uses an embedded google form to allow people to submit suggestions for future content to the website, google forms was chosen over creating a form mainly because I do not have an email address I'm willing to commit to the site and not currently in the posession of the knowledge to understand .php implementation.